-- There are many options to set the class properties to what you want (e.g. double click on a specific symbol to edit just that symbol’s properties, or click on the Symbol button to set global symbol properties or specific a color gradient for the symbols).
+- There are many options to set the class properties (e.g. double click on a specific symbol to edit only that symbol’s properties, or click on the Symbol button to set global symbol properties or specific a color gradient for the symbols).

 - When finished editing, click OK to apply the changes.

 Use classed post maps to divide symbols into classes by a numeric value, and apply specific drawing properties for each class.